 Most vehicles in New Zealand must be continuously licensed.
 If they're not, licensing fees accrue and, where they remain unpaid, we may recover them through a debt collection agency.

-You can avoid these issues by registering a vehicle in your name using the Trader notice of acquisition form (MR13C).
+You can avoid these issues by registering a vehicle in your name using the Trader notice of acquisition transaction (MR13C).
 Using the MR13C means that the vehicle becomes part of the trader network.
-While in the network, vehicles don't have to be licensed continuously and can remain unlicensed for two years from the last licence or exemption expiry date.
+While in the network, vehicles don't have to be licensed continuously and can remain unlicensed for 2 years from the last licence or exemption expiry date.

-If you haven't sold the vehicle after two years, you need to apply for exemption from continuous vehicle licensing to prevent cancellation of the vehicle's registration, which you can do online:
+If you haven't sold the vehicle after 2 years, you need to apply for exemption from continuous vehicle licensing to prevent cancellation of the vehicle's registration, which you can do online:

 Any delay in completing the MR13B online may result in the previous registered person being held responsible for payment of licence fees for a vehicle they no longer own.
 You'll be responsible for settling this with the registered person.

 If you're selling a vehicle that is subject to road user charges (RUC) you're legally required to ensure it has a current RUC licence.
 Vehicles subject to RUC include those that are: